gokiburikin/gkbrkn_noita/README.md

 Enemies in Hero Mode are more aggressive, don't run when attacked, don't fight their friends, have increase creature detection, attack more rapidly, move more quickly, and consider the player the greatest threat, focusing on kill them at all costs.

+## Content
+All content can be toggled on or off.
+Pick and choose what you like, or disable it all if you're only interested in the utility of Goki's Things.

 ### Misc Features
 - **Any Spell On Any Wand**: Allows any standard spell to spawn on any generated wand, ignoring spawn level.
 - **Auto-collect Gold**: Automatically collect gold nuggets.